-&lt;sup>2 Carers who are not the Relevant Athlete's parent or guardian must still obtain prior consent from a parent or guardian where required to do so by law or policy, including under TA's Safeguarding Children Code of Conduct.
+2 Carers who are not the Relevant Athlete's parent or guardian must still obtain prior consent from a parent or guardian where required to do so by law or policy, including under TA's Safeguarding Children Code of Conduct.

-- 9.3.
-TA adopts the AIS Sport Supplement Framework, which classifies Supplements into four categories according to their effectiveness, safety and current status on the Prohibited List and is available here. - 9.4.
-TA recommends that Relevant Athletes use Sports Integrity Australia's mobile app which lists supplements sold on Australian shelves, which have been certified by HASTA or Informed Sport.
-The details of how to access and download this app are available here. - 9.5.
-Supplements may only be used by Relevant Athletes in accordance with: - (a) this Policy; - (b) TA's Sports Food and Supplements Policy; and - (c) any documented procedure for the use of Supplements, as adopted by TA from time to time. - 9.6.
-Relevant Persons must not supply or provide Non-compliant Supplements, or unlawfully provide prescription Medication and/or over the counter Medication to a Relevant Athlete. - 10.
-No publishing or transmitting certain Illegal Drug content - 10.1.
-Personnel must not publish or transmit any content (e.g. a video showing Illegal Drugs being used) that advocates, condones, or encourages the involvement in or the Use of Illegal Drugs.
+- 9.4 TA recommends that Relevant Athletes use Sports Integrity Australia's mobile app which lists supplements sold on Australian shelves, which have been certified by HASTA or Informed Sport.
+The details of how to access and download this app are available here. - 9.5 Supplements may only be used by Relevant Athletes in accordance with: - (a) this Policy; - (b) TA's Sports Food and Supplements Policy; and - (c) any documented procedure for the use of Supplements, as adopted by TA from time to time. - 9.6 Relevant Persons must not supply or provide Non-compliant Supplements to a Relevant Athlete.

+10. No publishing or transmitting certain Illegal Drug content

+10.1 Personnel must not publish or transmit any content (e.g. a video showing Illegal Drugs being used) that advocates, condones, or encourages the involvement in or the Use of Illegal Drugs.